Skip to main content

 The profiler supports extensive configuration options to customize the profiling behavior.

-Profiling Options for a single DataFrame or Table
+Profiling options for a single table

-parameter to pass a dictionary with custom options when profiling a DataFrame or table.
+For code-level integration you can use options parameter to pass a dictionary with custom options when profiling a DataFrame or table.

 from databricks.labs.dqx.profiler.profiler import DQProfiler